DPDK/dpdk/doc/guides/cryptodevs/openssl.rst

 -----------

 * Maximum number of sessions is 2048.
-* Chained mbufs are not supported.
+* Chained mbufs are supported only for source mbuf (destination must be contiguous).
 * Hash only is not supported for GCM and GMAC.
 * Cipher only is not supported for GCM and GMAC.